What is an Infographic? Infographic Definition + 5 Examples

 - Infogram: This infographic design builder offers 30 free themes and allows for interactive embeddable infographics.

-If you don’t have the time or resources to create infographics, you can always rely on a design company to create your infographics for you.
+However, if you don’t have the time or resources to create infographics, you can always rely on a design company to create them for you.

 2. Look at existing infographics

 Next, you’ll want to look at existing infographics to get an idea for how you want your infographic to look.
 You may not have an idea for your infographic right off the bat, so looking at other infographics helps give you inspiration.

 Additionally, you’ll want to consider using your company’s brand kit for your infographic so that it matches the look and feel of your brand.
 This will help create brand awareness.

 When you create an infographic, you must center it around a topic.
 It’s important that you focus on a specific topic and don’t get too generic with it.